Jeep Grand Cherokee (WK2): Design

-The new body design represented a 146 percent increase in torsional rigidity compared to the previous design, which helped to improve durability and reduce noise, vibration, and harshness.
+The new Grand Cherokee (code named WK2) body design represented a 146% increase in torsional rigidity compared to the previous design, which helped to improve durability and reduce noise, vibration, and harshness.

-Like the previous generations, the chassis is steel unibody.
+Like the previous generations, the chassis is a steel unibody.
 Unlike previous models, the new WK2 features a four-wheel independent suspension for better on-road handling.
-The Grand Cherokee (with the 2011 Durango) WK2 platform uses a derivative related to Mercedes-Benz's W166 series.
+The Grand Cherokee (along with the 2011 Durango) uses the WK2 platform, a derivative of Mercedes-Benz's W166 series.

 Four-wheel drive systems include Quadra-Trac I, Quadra-Trac II, and Quadra-Drive II.
-Using Selec-Terrain, the driver can select modes for Auto, Sport, Snow, Sand/Mud, and Rock.
+Using Selec-Terrain, the driver can select from Auto, Sport, Snow, Sand/Mud, and Rock modes.

 Optional height-adjustable air suspension, which Jeep refers to as "Quadra-Lift", can raise the vehicle's ground clearance to 11.1 in.

 Powertrain

-Engine choices included the 3.6L Pentastar V6 or the 5.7L Hemi V8.
-The Hemi V8 retained the Multiple Displacement System (MDS) that shuts down four cylinders in low-power driving situations, and the V8 remains coupled with the multi-speed automatic transmission, which includes Electronic Range Selection (ERS) to manually limit the high gear operating range.
-Trailer tow is rated 7400 lb for Hemi models and 5000 lb for Pentastar models.
+Engine choices included the 3.6 L Pentastar V6 or the 5.7 L Hemi V8.
+The Hemi V8 retained the Multiple Displacement System (MDS) that shuts down four cylinders in low-power driving situations, and the V8 remains coupled with the multi-speed automatic transmission, which includes Electronic Range Selection (ERS) to limit the high gear operating range manually.
+Trailer towing capacity is rated 7400 lb for Hemi models and 5000 lb for Pentastar models.

-The 3.6L Pentastar V6 replaced the 3.7L and 4.7L PowerTech engines.
-The 5.7L Hemi engine was retained as the V8 option, although no Hemi badging is used on the exterior of the vehicle.
+The 3.6 L Pentastar V6 replaced the 3.7 L and 4.7 L PowerTech engines.
+The 5.7 L Hemi engine was retained as the V8 option, although no Hemi badging is used on the exterior of the vehicle.
 Also, the WK program code remained unchanged.

-A 3.0L turbocharged diesel V6 developed and built by Fiat Powertrain Technologies and VM Motor (with Multijet II injection) rated at 177 kW and 550 Nm of torque is offered in export markets by mid-2011.
-On January 14, 2013, at the Detroit Auto Show, Jeep announced that this new EcoDiesel engine will become available in the 2014 Grand Cherokee, together with the new 8HP70 8-speed automatic transmission.
-The new 3.0L CRD turbodiesel engine is offered in European markets in a 140 kW low-power version.
+A 3.0 L turbocharged diesel V6 developed and built by Fiat Powertrain Technologies and VM Motor (with Multijet II injection) rated at 177 kW and 550 Nm of torque is offered in export markets by mid-2011.
+On January 14, 2013, at the Detroit Auto Show, Jeep announced that this new EcoDiesel engine will become available in the 2014- 2021 Grand Cherokee, Australian Ver 2014 3.0 L turbodiesel V6 is available, producing 184kW and 570Nm of torque. together with the new 8HP70 8-speed automatic transmission.
+The new 3.0 L CRD turbodiesel engine is offered in European markets in a 140 kW low-power version.

 The SRT Hellcat supercharged V8 was made available for the Grand Cherokee Trackhawk.
 With 707 hp, it was the most powerful SUV produced by Chrysler as of 2021.